omeka-s-modules/ExtractText/README.md

 See the [tesseract manual](https://github.com/tesseract-ocr/tesseract/blob/main/doc/tesseract.1.asc) for more info.

 ## Disabling text extraction

+You can disable text extraction for individual extractors in the module config page.

 You can disable text extraction for a specific media type by setting the media type alias to `null` in the "extract_text_extractors" service config in your